Python-Markdown/markdown/docs/contributing.md

 ```

 Linking in this style ensures that the links work when browsing the
 documentation on GitHub.
-If your Markdown editors makes links clickable, the
+If your Markdown editor makes links clickable, they
 will work there as well.
 When the documentation is built, these links will be
 converted into regular links which point to the built HTML pages.

-# Notes and Warnings
+#### Notes and Warnings

 If you want to draw attention to a note or warning, use the syntax defined in
 Python-Markdown's [Admonition Extension]: